Ecclesiastes Chapter Three

 Ecclesiastes 3:14

-I know that everything God does will endure forever; nothing can be added to it and nothing taken from it.
-God does it so that men will revere him.
+I know that whatever God does will last forever; there is nothing to add or subtract from it; and God has done it so that people will fear him.

 Everything that was or is was put in place by God and, though it is hard for us to understand, we cannot add or take away anything from what He has already done.
 What is the purpose of everything?
 Quite simply, all of creation was meant to worship God.
 The word "revere", here, is the Hebrew word "yare" which means "to fear" but not in the sense that we think of it.
 In Hebrew, the thought is connected to love and not terror.
 It is a behavior and not a feeling.
 The behavior that is described is worship.